D3vil-Design/.github/profile/README.md

 ## Support Us

-If you would like to support the team to fund future projects, you can visit us at our [Patreon](https://www.patreon.com/D3vilDesign).
-We will begin posting behind the scenes projects, beta access to projects in flight, and more exclusively for our [Patreon](https://www.patreon.com/D3vilDesign) supporters.
-If you're interested in more K1 work (and some "top secret" work outside of the K1 😉), please consider [supporting the team](https://www.patreon.com/D3vilDesign).
-All funds go directly to the development and support of the D3vil Design team!
+If you're keen on supporting our team and contributing to the funding of future projects, we invite you to visit our [Patreon](https://www.patreon.com/D3vilDesign) page.
+As a token of our gratitude, we'll be sharing exclusive behind-the-scenes content, offering beta access to projects in progress, and unveiling some 'top-secret' endeavors (yes, even beyond the K1 😉) reserved exclusively for our Patreon supporters.
+Your support ensures that all funds go directly toward the development and support of the D3vil Design team